-Our firm represents employees/tenants/persons who are in a protected class, e.g., who have been harassed, discriminated, or retaliated against, or have experienced other adverse actions due to their disabled status, race, color, ancestry, ethnicity, national origin, religion, gender (pregnancy or sex), sexual orientation, gender identity/expression, marital status, veteran status, age, medical condition, perceived disability, or who have been denied medical leave to take care of themselves or a family member, or who have been denied accommodation and/or a good faith interactive process.
+Our firm represents employees/tenants/persons who are in a protected class, e.g., who have been harassed, discriminated, or retaliated against, or have experienced other adverse actions due to their disabled status, race, color, ancestry, ethnicity, national origin, religion, gender (pregnancy or sex), sexual orientation, gender identity/expression, marital status, veteran status, age, medical condition, or perceived as any of these classes (ex: perceived disabled perceived gay, perceived muslim, perceived jewish; etc.), or who have been denied medical leave to take care of themselves or a family member, or who have been denied accommodation and/or a good faith interactive process.

 Reasonableness is the standard for determining whether an accommodation must be made or is available.
 This is juxtaposed against various considerations: how many employees an employer has; how large the company is and how big of a request is made (is it a one time item, or something that must occur numerous times; or is it a really expensive or burdensome request, vs something that is a one time, inexpensive purchase).
 Course one must keep in mind that “reasonable” accommodations are not just limited to what the person/employee/tenant has requested; specifically, an interactive process or discussion is required when the person is a protected class member (listed above), and either requests accommodations, or the Employer/landlord/business knows an accommodation may be needed.
 Employer/landlord/business may need to hire someone fit to help with the discussion and determine what accommodations could be available.

 Accommodation can mean leave to take care of ones self or another as well.
 If an employer cannot accommodate the employee, the employer can provide leave, even if the employee is already on “workers’ compensation leave”, the employer can put the employee on FMLA/CFRA leave.